ethicalabs-ai/BlossomTuneLLM-MLX/README.md

 You can override any configuration parameter from the pyproject.toml file directly from the command line using a run-config.

-For example, to change the model and the number of LoRA layers:
+For example, to change the model and the number of LoRA layers and server rounds:

 ```
- uv run flwr run . local-simulation --run-config="train.lora_layers=8 num_server_rounds=10"
+ uv run flwr run . local-simulation --run-config="train.lora_layers=6 num_server_rounds=20"
  ```

 The fine-tuned global model adapters will be saved in the `./results/` directory.